 Project Completion: Verification that Green Building Requirements are Met

 Verification that green building requirements have been met requires either submittal of Attachment E, Green Building: Final Compliance Verification, or submittal of final certification as meeting LEED or GreenPoint Rated requirements, or both.
 Final Compliance Verification documentation is required prior to final inspection.
 Attachment E may be completed using any of the following methods:

-1) If the project has been submitted for certification under LEED, project shall provide documentation that Green Building Certification Institute has certified the project.
+1) If the project has been submitted for certification under LEED, the project shall provide documentation that Green Building Certification Institute has certified the project.

-2) If the project has been submitted to be GreenPoint Rated, project shall provide documentation that Build It Green has provided a GreenPoint Rated certificate to the project.
+2) If the project has been submitted to be GreenPoint Rated, the project shall provide documentation that Build It Green has provided a GreenPoint Rated certificate to the project.

 3) If the project is built to meet LEED or GreenPoint Rated standards but will not be certified, then Attachment E must be signed by the Green Building Compliance Professional of Record.

 4) If the project is built to meet locally required measures, then Attachment E must be signed by the Green Building Compliance Professional of Record.
 For residential alteration and addition projects which increase total conditioned floor area of the building by no more than 1,000 square feet, the applicant may sign the green building submittal, and a Green Building Compliance Professional of Record is not required.